divijghose/firedrake/Firedrake-meeting-2022-06-23.md

  - DMSwarmSetPointCoordinates (which we called prior to the merging of [#2437](https://github.com/firedrakeproject/firedrake/pull/2437)) calls DMLocatePoints which, were we to revert to using it, would solve the issue of out-of-rank points (see issue [#2178](https://github.com/firedrakeproject/firedrake/issues/2178) and discussion [#2450](https://github.com/firedrakeproject/firedrake/discussions/2450))
  - Because of the missing link between PETSc coordinate fields and Firedrake coordinate fields (issue [#2185](https://github.com/firedrakeproject/firedrake/issues/2185)) meshes created from coordinate fields, fixed in [#2437](https://github.com/firedrakeproject/firedrake/pull/2437), would not work by reverting to calling DMSwarmSetPointCoordinates.

+## DH and KS: Firedrake coordinates and plex coordinates

 ## Merge PRs